scala/scala3/docs/docs/reference/metaprogramming/simple-smp.md

 To prove (1):

- - the cases for variables, lambdas and applications are as in STL.
+ - the cases for variables, lambdas and applications are as in [STL](https://en.wikipedia.org/wiki/Simply_typed_lambda_calculus).
  - If `t = ’t2`, then by inversion we have ` ’ E1 |- t2: T2` for some type `T2`.
-   By the second I.H., we have one of:
+   By the second [induction hypothesis](https://en.wikipedia.org/wiki/Mathematical_induction) (I.H.), we have one of:
    - `t2 = u`, hence `’t2` is a value,
    - `t2 ==> t3`, hence `’t2 --> ’t3`.
  - The case `t = ~t2` is not typable.